crynux-ai/crynux-node/README.md

 # Crynux Node for the Hydrogen(H) Network

-Crynux Node should be started on the machine with GPUs, and will connect to the Crynux Network to execute training, fine-tuning and inference tasks of the Stable Diffusion models for other applications.
+Start a Crynux Node to share the spared local GPU to others in exchange for tokens.
+Crynux Node will join the Crynux Network, receive the AI inference/training/fine-tuning tasks from the network, and execute them locally.

 ## Run the node